Climate and Political Fact-Checking Research & Development Collaboration

 Get Involved

-Whether you’re a researcher, developer, journalist, or climate advocate, there’s a place for you in our community.
-Help us build the future of climate fact-checking!
+Whether you’re a researcher, developer, journalist, climate advocate, or political analyst, there’s a place for you in our community.
+Help us build the future of climate and political fact-checking!

 Contact Information:

 Ready to contribute?
-Contact us and let us know how you’d like to help democratize climate knowledge through AI.
+Contact us and let us know how you’d like to help democratize climate and political knowledge through AI.

 02/2024: Literature Review